 Initiated in 1986 by the Graduate Deans of the Big Ten Academic Alliance, the Summer Research Opportunities Program (SROP) encourages talented underrepresented undergraduates to pursue graduate study, and subsequently, academic careers.
 At the University of Maryland, the College of Behavioral and Social Sciences (BSOS), the College of Agriculture and Natural Resources (AGNR), and the School of Public Health (SPH) offer exciting summer research opportunities consistent with the SROP’s goal of increasing the number of those underrepresented in the sciences.
-Explore this section to learn more abou Summer Research Opportunities Programs at University of Maryland.
+Explore this section to learn more about Summer Research Opportunities Programs at the University of Maryland.

 BSOS Summer Research Initiative (SRI)

 The College of Behavioral and Social Sciences' Summer Research Initiative (BSOS SRI) represents a long-standing commitment (since 1999) to increasing the diversity of those who pursue doctoral degrees in the social and behavioral sciences.
 The program provides rising juniors and seniors with an 8-week intensive experience to develop research skills, learn about doctoral training, and increase graduate training readiness.
 Departments include African American Studies, Anthropology, Criminology/Criminal Justice, Economics, Geographical Sciences, Government and Politics, Hearing and Speech Sciences, Psychology, and Sociology.

-The 2019 program dates are June 1, 2019 - July 26, 2019.
+The 2020 program dates are May 23, 2020 - July 31, 2020.

-Email questions to: Dr. Evelyn Cooper, Director / 301 405 7044
+AGNR SOARE Contact: Email questions to Dr. Evelyn Cooper, Director (firstname.lastname@example.org)